Turkey: Market Profile

 Hong Kong's Trade with Turkey

-Hong Kong’s total exports to Turkey slid by 20% to US$423 million in the first half of 2017, after decreasing by 2% to US$1.0 billion in 2016.
-Leading export items to Turkey in January-June 2017 included telecommunications equipment & parts (shared 39% of the total), computers (10%), watches and clocks (7%), semi-conductors, electronic valves & tubes (5%), electrical apparatus for electrical circuits (4%), electrical machinery & apparatus (3%) and toys, games & sporting goods (3%).
+Hong Kong’s total exports to Turkey slid by 5% to US$848 million in the first eleven months of 2017, after decreasing by 2% to US$1.0 billion in 2016.
+Leading export items to Turkey in January-November 2017 included telecommunications equipment & parts (shared 40% of the total), computers (11%), watches and clocks (6%), semi-conductors, electronic valves & tubes (5%), electrical apparatus for electrical circuits (4%) and electrical machinery & apparatus (3%).

 On the other hand, Hong Kong’s total imports from Turkey soared by 56% to US$517 million in the first eleven months of 2017, after growing by 7% to US$359 million in 2016.
 Major import items from Turkey in January-November 2017 included jewellery (shared 25% of the total), iron & steel bars, rods, angels, shapes & sections (16%), woven cotton fabrics (8%), manufactured tobacco (6%), fresh or dried fruit and nuts (not including oil nuts) (4%), equipment for distributing electricity (3%), prepared or preserved meat and edible meat offal (3%) and telecommunications equipment & parts (3%).